Olympus Stylus 1s vs Sigma fp

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the fp provides a better video resolution than the Stylus 1s.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Stylus 1s has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The adjacent table lists some of the other core features of the Olympus Stylus 1s and Sigma fp along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The Stylus 1s has one, while the fp does not.
 While the built-in flash of the Stylus 1s is not very powerful, it can at times be useful as a fill-in light.